kibade/samba-ad-dc/Disaster Recovery Guide.md

 -
 - Both DC1 and DC2 are offline, not expected to wake up
 	- ***DO NOT CONTINUE*** if either Domain Controllers will come back online. *You have been warned!*
+	- If only one DC has died, follow the **Add a Domain Controller to Samba AD** document to rebuild
+	- If your file server has failed, rebuild using the README, except for creating your FIRST Active Directory Domain Controller.
 - Homer has a backup of your DC2 VBox image and settings
 - The backup is less than 180 days old (Tombstone Lifetime)
 - RSync is installed